 “Paddington 2” deserves a gushing headline.
 After having solved the filmmaking problem of “rave critical reviews + glowing audience response = success” with “Paddington” in 2015, much of the same creative team is back for a sequel that improves upon its impressive original installment.

-Paddington the friendly bear (voiced by Ben Whishaw) is surrounded by a veritable Who’s Who of treasured British actors who are so clearly “all-in” on the film it’s infectious.
+Paddington the friendly bear (voiced by Ben Whishaw) is surrounded by a veritable Who’s Who of treasured British actors who are so clearly “all-in” on the film — and it’s infectious.
 Sally Hawkins (“The Shape of Water”) and Hugh Bonneville star as Mary and Henry Brown; the couple who took Paddington in as a member of their family in the first installment.
-Paddington has grown into his own and become a valued member of the community, filled the likes of Jim Broadbent, Tom Conti, Julie Waters, Peter Capaldi, Richard Ayoade, and Joanna Lumley, among others.
+Paddington has grown into his own and become a valued member of the community, filled with the likes of Jim Broadbent, Tom Conti, Julie Waters, Peter Capaldi, Richard Ayoade, and Joanna Lumley, among others.

 Paddington meets this talented cast while working a series of odd jobs so he can afford to buy the perfect present for his Aunt Lucy’s 100th birthday.
 But when the gift gets stolen and he’s framed for the theft, he has to rely on his friends and family to help clear his good name.